ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ### Nonlinear systems with iterative linear solvers: Chapter 3

-1. The plan was to make this part of nsol and ptcsol.
-However, the logic in Newton-Krylov methods is different enough that I'm makeing nsoli and ptcsoli their own codes.
+1. The logic in Newton-Krylov methods is different enough from that of nsol and ptcsol that I'm making nsoli and ptcsoli their own codes.

-2. The GMRES linear solver nsoli.jl is done and the documentation is in here.
+2. The Newton-Krylov linear solver nsoli.jl is done and the documentation is in here.
+It works with GMRES now.
 Bi-CGSTAB is coming, but PTC and GMRES(m) will come first.

 ### Krylov linear solvers.